 This summer, WBGD landed in Dublin and went straight to the first tee at The European Club just south of Dublin, Ireland.
 From Dublin, head south, cruise by the legendary Jack Whites Inn (we’ll revisit Jack Whites later) and arrive at The European Club near the Irish Sea.

 Pat Ruddy is a golf writer, a good amateur player and author turned golf course architect and golf course owner.
-Ruddy poured a lifetime of golf imagination into this golf course: the twelfth green is 127 yards long, there are 20 holes and the view from the long par four #7… what a joy.
+Ruddy poured a lifetime of golf imagination into this golf course: the twelfth green is 127 yards long (yes, just the green), there are 20 holes and the view on the long par four #7… what a joy.
 On the seventh, left is bad, right is bad and it looks like there is nowhere to go from tee, but in fact, there is room up there – well done, Ruddy.

 There are a lot of things to love about The European Club – here are five.